Tracy Freundt

 Tracy Natalia Freundt Bonilla is a Peruvian model born and raised in Lima, Peru.
-Birthday is 22 May 1985.
-Her body measurements are 90-62-90 at a height of 1,70m.

 Her parents are from Ucayali, and her father is a Peruvian citizen of German descent.
-She is currently co-hosting a very popular youth-oriented show in Peru called Habacilar.
+She currently co-hosts a popular youth-oriented show in Peru called Habacilar.

-After announcing she was going to participate in the 2005 Miss Peru pageant, she instantly became the crowd favorite.
-Tracy ended up finishing as first runner up to the winners, Fiorella Castellano and Debora Sulca who were later to participate in Miss World and Miss Universe.
+Freundt participated in the 2005 Miss Peru pageant, where she finished as the first runner-up to the winners, Fiorella Castellano and Debora Sulca, who were later to participate in Miss World and Miss Universe.